0aras/PatikaDev-ders-ortalama/README.md

 #PatikaDev Homework Project
-This is my training work for PatikaDev java course.
+This is a work for PatikaDev java course.
 The program simply reesult 6 lessons average as a  "passed" or "not passed" conclusion.